You are here

 “When we talk about the work we do everyday, we talk about our programs, services, and initiatives but what we’re really doing is we’re forming relationships with people in our neighbourhood,” says Jennifer.
 “This is a place where people feel a sense of belonging—that’s what we’re really continuing to build.”

 Vancouver Foundation is proud to support 15 neighbourhood houses across Metro Vancouver through the Community Response Fund.
-Please consider making a donation to the Fund, or directly to a neighbourhood house like Collingwood to ensure these essential services can continue.
+Offer your support by donating directly to a neighbourhood house like Collingwood to ensure these essential services can continue.